GisellNatalia/PUJ-Spotify-RecSys/README.md

 ## Implemented Components
 The project consists of three installments, each with a specific objective:
-- Exploratory data analysis and data cleaning.
+1. Exploratory data analysis and data cleaning.
-- Construction of an ETL process to automate the transformation and loading of data to PostgreSQL and BigQuery.
+2. Construction of an ETL process to automate the transformation and loading of data to PostgreSQL and BigQuery.
-- Construction of a dashboard with two indicators (total songs and artists) and three graphs (most popular artists, most popular genres, most popular songs).
+3. Construction of a dashboard with two indicators and three graphs.
 Creation of a machine learning model (KNN algorithm) and construction of a API REST to recommend songs from an entered song.

 ## How to use the repository
 Each component is located in a separate folder at the root of the repository.
 Inside each folder is a README file that details the steps for its execution and deployment.